 The British Standard 21200:2014 – Crisis management: Guidance and Good Practice, offers a practical starting point to establishing common ‘crisis language.”

-An abnormal and unstable situation that threatens the organization’s strategic objectives,
+An abnormal and unstable situation that threatens the organisation’s strategic objectives,

 reputation or viability.